 - Principles of Mindful Movement from a variety of somatic traditions and the Exercise Science Mary uses as an NSCA trainer, find out more.

 We’ll be using body weight, along with a roller, balls and bands.
-In the studio, add TRX, kettle bells, dumbbells, and more.
+If you move past the therapeutic phase of your care, add TRX, kettle bells, dumbbells, and more.
 The experience is focused on the link between the nervous and muscle/skeleton systems, the connective tissue system.
 Healthy connective tissue supports the cellular body and sets the stage for dynamic, fluid and pain free movement.

 The MELT Method